AI Tools reviews

-Last Updated: June 21st, 2025 | Disclosure: This article contains no affiliate or sponsored links.
+Last Updated: September 1st, 2025 | Disclosure: This article contains affiliate links.
+When you purchase through our links, we may earn a commission at no extra cost to you.
 All opinions are based on my personal testing experience.

 After testing HeyGen's lip sync with Japanese, Italian, and Chinese translations, I discovered something that completely changed my perspective on AI dubbing.
 Picture this: me, talking to my camera in English, then watching myself speak fluent Japanese with mouth movements so accurate, my Tokyo-based friend asked if I'd been secretly taking lessons.